jozsefmorrissey/node-server/services/debug-gui/README.md

   press keys 'd' and 'g' at the same time to open.

-  use buttons Generate and Refesh to test server and javascript client.
+  Use buttons Generate and Refesh to test server and javascript client.

+  Happy Logging!

 ## Key Concepts
   id - A unique identifier for you, so that you don't get someone else's logs.